nanoc/nanoc.app/content/docs/tutorial.md

     #!html
     <p>Tags: <%= tags_for(@item) %></p>

 Recompile the site.
-The compiled HTML files in the <span class="filename">output/</span> directory will be the same, as expected.
+The tags in the compiled HTML files in the <span class="filename">output/</span> directory are now generated using the helper.

 Next steps
 ----------